 Receivables from and Payables to Clients - Receivables from and payables to clients include amounts due on cash and margin transactions.
 The Company extends credit to its clients to finance their purchases of securities on margin.
 The Company receives income from interest charged on such extensions of credit.
-Payables to clients represent credit balances in client accounts arising from deposits of funds, proceeds from sales of securities, and dividend and interest payments received on securities held in client accounts.
-Of the balance at December 31, 2011, \$445.9 million of the balance represent free credit balances which are held pending reinvestment by the clients.
+Payables to clients represent credit balances in client accounts arising from deposits of funds, proceeds from sales of securities and dividend and interest payments received on securities held in client accounts.
+At December 31, 2012, \$729.1 million of the balance represents free credit balances which are held pending re-investment by the clients.
 The remaining balance represents funds received from clients to support their trading activities, primarily as collateral for clients' short selling of securities.
+The Company pays interest on certain client payable balances.

 To the extent that margin loans and other receivables from clients are not fully collateralized by client securities, management establishes an allowance that it believes is sufficient to cover any probable losses.
-When establishing this allowance, management considers a number of factors, including its ability to collect from the client and/or the client's financial advisor and the Company's historical experience in collecting on such transactions.
+When establishing this allowance, management considers a number of factors, including its ability to collect from the client or the client's financial advisor and the Company's historical experience in collecting on such transactions.

-Receivables From Product Sponsors, Broker-Dealers and Clearing Organizations - Receivables from product sponsors, broker-dealers and clearing organizations primarily consist of commission and transaction-related receivables.
+Receivables from Product Sponsors, Broker-Dealers and Clearing Organizations - Receivables from product sponsors, broker-dealers and clearing organizations primarily consist of commission and transaction-related receivables.

-Receivables From Others - Receivables from others primarily consists of other accrued fees from product sponsors and advisors.
-The Company periodically extends credit to its advisors in the form of recruiting loans, commission advances and other loans.
+Receivables from Others - Receivables from others primarily consists of other accrued fees from product sponsors and advisors.
+The Company periodically extends credit to its advisors in the form of recruiting and other loans.
 The decisions to extend credit to advisors are generally based on either the advisor's credit history, their ability to generate future commissions, or both.
 Management maintains an allowance for uncollectible amounts using an aging analysis that takes into account the advisors' registration status and the specific type of receivable.
 The aging thresholds and specific percentages used represent management's best estimates of probable losses.
 Management monitors the adequacy of these estimates through periodic evaluations against actual trends experienced.

-Securities Owned and Securities Sold but not yet Purchased - Securities owned and securities sold but not yet purchased are reflected on a trade-date basis at fair value.
+Securities Owned and Securities Sold, But Not Yet Purchased - Securities owned and securities sold, but not yet purchased are reflected on a trade-date basis at fair value.